samfeldstein/notebook/content/notes/where-to-live.md

 Of course, "Where should I live?" is really a subquestion of the big question: **"What do I want to do with my life?"**

 I want to learn.
 I want to do great work.
 I want to leave things better than I found them.

+## 2024-10-20

+I live in Boulder now, and I've decided to study psychology.
+I'm taking a Intro to Psycho course on Coursera, and if all goes well, I'll go ahead an apply to schools.
+So I don't know that there's much point in thinking about this anymore until I've been rejected from all of them.

 ## Criteria